oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/quickstarts/identityserver4/quickstart.md

 ---
 author: Albert Starreveld
 title: Implementing the BFF Security Pattern with IdentityServer4
-description: Read how to implement the BFF Security Pattern with aspnetcore, Angular, and IdentityServer4
 tags: ["API", "aspnetcore", "OIDC", "access_tokens"]
 ---
 # Implementing the BFF Security Pattern with IdentityServer4